Haakon VIII: Early life and family

-Haakon was born on 20 July 1973 at The National Hospital in St Hanshaugen, Oslo, the only son and younger child of Crown Prince Harald and Crown Princess Sonja.
-His father was the son of the reigning Norwegian monarch, Olav V. At birth he was named Haakon Magnus, and it was stressed in the announcement that he would go by the name Haakon.
-He was baptised in the Church of Norway on 20 September 1973 in the chapel of the Royal Palace.
-(Note: His godparents were the King of Norway (his paternal grandfather); Princess Astrid, Mrs. Ferner (his paternal aunt); Prince Carl Bernadotte (his paternal granduncle); the King of Sweden (his paternal third cousin); the Queen of Denmark (his paternal second cousin once removed); and Princess Anne of the United Kingdom (his paternal third cousin).)
-He was named in honour of his paternal great-grandfather, Haakon VII, his maternal uncle Haakon Haraldsen, and Magnus for the Norwegian saint and martyr.
-When Haakon was 17, his grandfather Olav died on 17 January 1991, leading to the accession of his father as King Harald V and his own advancement to crown prince.
+Haakon was born on 20 July 1973 at The National Hospital in St Hanshaugen, Oslo, the only son and younger child of then-Crown Prince Harald and Crown Princess Sonja, during the reign of his paternal grandfather King Olav V. At birth he was named Haakon Magnus, and the announcement emphasised that he would be known as Haakon.
+He was baptised on 20 September in the chapel at the Royal Palace.
+(Note: His godparents were King Olav V of Norway (his paternal grandfather); Princess Astrid, Mrs. Ferner (his paternal aunt); Prince Carl Bernadotte (his paternal granduncle); King Carl XVI Gustaf of Sweden (his paternal third cousin); Queen Margrethe II of Denmark (his paternal second cousin once removed); and Princess Anne of the United Kingdom (his paternal third cousin).)
+He was named in honour of his paternal great-grandfather, King Haakon VII, as well as his maternal uncle Haakon Haraldsen, and Magnus, after the Norwegian saint and martyr.
+Haakon's grandfather Olav V died on 17 January 1991, after which his father acceded as King Harald V and Haakon became crown prince.

-Haakon has one sibling, Princess Märtha Louise of Norway (born 1971).
-In 1990, the Norwegian constitution was altered, granting absolute primogeniture to the Norwegian throne, meaning that the eldest child, regardless of gender, takes precedence in the line of succession.
-This was not, however, done retroactively (as, for example, Sweden had done in 1980), meaning that Haakon continues to take precedence over his older sister.
+Haakon has one sibling, Princess Märtha Louise (born 1971).
+In 1990, the Norwegian constitution was amended to introduce absolute primogeniture, meaning that the eldest child, regardless of sex, would take precedence in the line of succession.
+Because the amendment was not retroactive, Haakon retained precedence over his older sister.

-In the Netflix documentary Rebel Royals, his brother-in-law Durek Verrett accused Haakon and his parents of not "knowing what racism was."

-Education and military
+Education and military service

 Haakon served in the Royal Norwegian Navy.
-He graduated from the Norwegian Naval Academy in 1995, followed with a year aboard missile torpedo boats and navy vessels.

-He attended and received a Bachelor of Arts degree in political science from the University of California, Berkeley, in 1999.
-Haakon later attended lectures at the University of Oslo and took the Norwegian Ministry of Foreign Affairs' civil servant introductory course in 2001.
-He completed his education in 2003 at the London School of Economics, where he was awarded an MSc in development studies, specializing in international trade and Africa.
+He graduated from the Norwegian Naval Academy in 1995, then spent a year serving on various naval vessels.
+Unlike his father and grandfather, he did not attend Oxford University and instead enrolled at the University of California, Berkeley.
+He received a Bachelor of Arts degree in political science in 1999.
+Haakon subsequently attended lectures at the University of Oslo and completed the Norwegian Ministry of Foreign Affairs' civil servant introductory course in 2001.
+He finished his education in 2003 at the London School of Economics (LSE), where he was awarded a Master of Science in development studies, specialising in international trade and Africa.

-As of 15 November 2013, in the Royal Norwegian Navy his officer rank is Admiral, and in the Norwegian Army and the Royal Norwegian Air Force his rank is General.

-In 2016 he completed the Norwegian Army's paratrooper course and was certified as a military paratrooper.
-The course attended was administered by the Special Operations Commando.
+As of 15 November 2013, Haakon's rank in the Royal Norwegian Navy is admiral, and in the Norwegian Army and the Royal Norwegian Air Force his rank is general.
+In 2016, Haakon completed the Norwegian Army's paratrooper course and was certified as a military paratrooper.
+The course was administered by the Special Operations Commando.